The German auto industry is in a quandary: changing challenges and opportunities

 Competition from abroad represents an immense challenge.
 Particularly problematic is the dependence on the Chinese market, which has long been considered a growth support for German car manufacturers.
 But the market share of German manufacturers in China is falling rapidly as domestic brands such as BYD and Nio are conquering the market with innovative electric cars.
 At the same time, these Chinese manufacturers are increasingly pushing into the European market and putting German car manufacturers under pressure.

-Another weak point is the technological lag in software and digitalization.
-While Chinese and US manufacturers are equipping their vehicles with cutting-edge digital features - from autonomous driving functions to connected services - many German models appear outdated.
+Another weak point is technological behind software and digitization.
+While Chinese and American manufacturers equip their vehicles with state-of-the-art digital features – from autonomous driving functions to networked services – many German models appear outdated.
 These residues not only endanger competitiveness, but also the image of German car brands as innovation leaders.

 Economic and geopolitical factors